 Your Horoscope This Week: September 7 To 14

-Stellar beings, this week is all about taking in the downloads from the full moon total lunar eclipse in Pisces which took place on Sunday the 7th at 2:09pm EST. This wasn’t just another lunation — it was the final lunar eclipse of the year, and because it lit up the last sign of the zodiac (while Saturn, the Planet of Responsibility, is sitting at 29 degrees Pisces), the energy is majorly karmic.
+Stellar beings, this week is all about taking in the downloads from the full moon total lunar eclipse in Pisces which took place on Monday the 8th at 4:09pm AEST.
+This wasn’t just another lunation — it was the final lunar eclipse of the year, and because it lit up the last sign of the zodiac (while Saturn, the Planet of Responsibility, is sitting at 29 degrees Pisces), the energy is majorly karmic.

 Pisces transits remind us that endings are beginnings in disguise, and with Jupiter in Cancer as one of the chart rulers of the lunar eclipse, many of us have been feeling emotions rise to the surface in tidal waves this past week.
 You may have cried harder than you expected, or you may have laughed louder than you have in months; either way, all zodiac signs are being reminded not to run from our feelings.